There’s something unforgettable about a first hunt.

 -

-Let’s take Anna, a 13-year-old from Pennsylvania.
-She joined a local youth deer hunt sponsored by the state’s Game Commission.
-She'd never held a rifle before.
-By the end of the weekend, she’d learned how to track signs, practice safe handling, and—on the last morning—harvest her first whitetail doe under the guidance of her mentor.
+She’d never handled a rifle before.
+By the end of the weekend, she’d learned how to track sign, handle a firearm safely, and—on the final morning—harvest her first whitetail doe.

-Her mom later said, “She came home a different kid—more confident, more curious, and already talking about next season.”
+Her mother later said, “She came home more confident, more curious, and already planning her next hunt.”

 -